Landscape Institute: Membership

+Fellowship (FLI) is the highest grade of membership in the Landscape Institute, awarded to professionals who have shown outstanding leadership, innovation, and influence in shaping landscapes and the profession.
+Fellows form part of the College of Fellows, a group that champions excellence and helps guide the future direction of the Institute.
+Entry is through application and peer review, open to Chartered members and recognised experts.
+Successful applicants may use the post-nominal FLI, marking their role as ambassadors for the profession and their contribution to advancing landscape practice and policy.

+In 2022, saw the launch of the Technician Member of the Landscape Institute (TMLI).
+A tailored professional qualification for those with a focus on technical or specialist work.
+There are two routes to becoming a Technician; Experienced route to Technician (E2T) or Apprenticeship route to Technician (A2T).

 Activities

-The activities of the LI include maintaining a membership database, member communications, newsletters, the Journal, CPD, professional examinations, enforcing a Code of Conduct, policy and technical outputs, and advocacy.
+The activities of the LI include maintaining a membership database, member communications, newsletters, the Journal, CPD, professional examinations, enforcing a Code of Practice, policy and technical outputs, and advocacy.

 The LI's publications include: Guidance for Landscape and Visual Impact Assessment 3rd Ed. (jointly with IEMA), Visualisation of Development, and BIM for Landscape.

 In 2008, the LI, supported by CABE, launched a campaign to increase the number of Landscape Architects in the UK.
 Entitled I want to be a Landscape Architect, it focused on increasing the number of postgraduate and undergraduate students taking LI accredited courses.

 In July 2018, the I want to be a Landscape Architect initiative was replaced by a new careers campaign entitled #ChooseLandscape, which aimed to raise awareness of landscape as a profession; improve and increase access to landscape education; and inspire young people to choose landscape as a career.
 This campaign included other landscape-related professions such as landscape management, landscape planning, landscape science and urban design.